Matviy-commands/EduBot/SETUP-PC.md

 3. **Start Jupyter Lab:**

-- In the Anaconda Prompt, from within the `llm_engineering` folder, type: `jupyter lab`
+- In the Anaconda Prompt, from within the `EduBot` folder, type: `jupyter lab`

 ...and Jupyter Lab should open up in a browser.
 If you've not seen Jupyter Lab before, I'll explain it in a moment!
 Now close the jupyter lab browser tab, and close the Anaconda prompt, and move on to Part 3.